zuri-training/student-worker-be-pjt-10/README.md

   address
    }
  - error format: {error: 'this is how the errors will look like'}
- - success format: {msg: 'signup successfull', token: 'save this token and always add it in your subsequent request'}
+ - success format: {msg: 'successful', token: 'save this token and always add it in your subsequent request'}
 ## Seacrh for Jobs
+ - endpoint: baseUrl/loginEmployer
+ - method: GET
+ - body: {} // you don't need a request body
+ - query parameters: {location, jobType} e.g baseUrl/loginEmployer?location=lagos&jobType=remote
+ - error format: {error: 'this is how the errors will look like'}
+ - success format: {msg: 'successful'}

 ## Post a Job (for employer)
+ - endpoint: baseUrl/postJob
+ - method: POST
+ - body: {email, // employer's email
+        title,
+        companyName,
+        location,
+        jobType,
+        salary,
+        hrsPerWee,
+        dateCreated,
+        aboutCompan,
+        studentResponsibility,
+        eligibility,
+        token
+        }
+- error format: {error: 'this is how the errors will look like'}
+ - success format: {msg: 'successful', token: 'save this token and always add it in your subsequent request'}